 The Science Behind Memory Foam

-Memory foam also known as viscoelastic polyurethane foam, is a material known for its ability to conform to the shape of an object while distributing weight evenly across its surface.
+Memory foam, also called viscoelastic polyurethane foam, is a material that shapes itself to an object.
+It spreads weight evenly across its surface.
 When pressure is applied, memory foam softens and moulds to the shape of the object pressing against it.
-Once the pressure is removed, the foam gradually returns to its original form.
-This unique property makes memory foam particularly effective in reducing pressure points and providing personalised support.

 Benefits of Memory Insoles